 We charge a monthly fee, which varies by service and client usage.
-Certain of our larger clients, who require more sophisticated implementation and training, may also pay an initial non-refundable set-up fee and professional service fees related to implementation.
+The majority of our larger clients also pay us a professional services fee related to implementation.
+In the past, certain of our larger clients, who required more sophisticated implementation and training, may have also paid an initial non-refundable set-up fee.
 We may also charge professional service fees related to additional training, business consulting and analysis in support of the LivePerson services.
 The proportion of our new clients that are large corporations is increasing.
 These companies typically have more significant implementation requirements and more stringent data security standards.
 As a result, our professional services revenue has begun to increase.
-Such clients also have more sophisticated data analysis and performance reporting requirements, and are more like to engage our professional services organization to provide such analysis and reporting on a recurring basis.
+Such clients also have more sophisticated data analysis and performance reporting requirements, and are more likely to engage our professional services organization to provide such analysis and reporting on a recurring basis.
 As a result, it is likely that a greater proportion of our future revenue will be generated from such ongoing professional services work.

-The initial set-up fee is intended to recover certain costs (principally customer service, training and other administrative costs) prior to the deployment of our services.
-Such fees are recorded as deferred revenue and recognized ratably over a period of 24 months, representing the estimated term of the client relationships.
+The initial set-up fee was intended to recover certain costs (principally customer service, training and other administrative costs) prior to the deployment of our services.
+Such fees were recorded as deferred revenue and recognized ratably over a period of 24 months, representing the estimated term of the client relationships.
 Although we believe this estimate is reasonable, this estimate may change in the future.
-In instances where we do charge a set-up fee, we typically do not charge an additional set-up fee if an existing client adds more services.
+As of June 30, 2006, we had approximately \$13,000 of unamortized deferred set-up fees which are expected to be recognized ratably through February, 2007.
 Unamortized deferred fees, if any, are recognized upon termination of the agreement with the customer.
-We did not recognize any set-up fees due to client attrition in the three months ended March 31, 2006 and 2005, respectively.
+We did not recognize any set-up fees due to client attrition in the three or six months ended June 30, 2006 and 2005, respectively.

 We also sell certain of the LivePerson services directly via Internet download.
 These services are marketed as LivePerson Pro and LivePerson Contact Center for small and mid-sized businesses ("SMBs"), and are paid for almost exclusively by credit card.
 Credit card payments accelerate cash flow and reduce our collection risk, subject to the merchant bank's right to hold back cash pending settlement of the transactions.
 Sales of LivePerson Pro and LivePerson Contact Center may occur with or without the assistance of an online sales representative, rather than through face-to-face or telephone contact that is typically required for traditional direct sales.
 These sales typically have no set-up fee, because we typically do not provide the customer with onsite training, and administrative costs are minimal.

 We record revenue based upon the monthly fee charged for the LivePerson services, provided that no significant Company obligations remain and collection of the resulting receivable is probable.
 We recognize monthly service fees as services are provided.
 Our service agreements typically have twelve month terms and are terminable upon 30 to 90 days' notice without penalty.
 We recognize professional service fees upon completion and customer acceptance of the professional service engagement.